rpc00051: Glycine max DG330 callus culture

 Autoclave the flask at 121°C for 20 min.

-- We send DG330 cells on semi-solid MS medium in a 9-cm plastic Petri dish.
+We send DG330 cells on semi-solid MS medium in a 9-cm disposable Petri dish.
 The cells should be subcultured to fresh MS medium immediately after arrival.